 Initially, the congregation worshiped in French, English, and German.
 French services (which were mostly for baptisms in French families) passed out of habit by the 1800s, but by the middle of the century, the congregation was torn over whether to continue worshiping in both English and German or to change to English only.
 A faction actually broke away from First Reformed and built a new church, St. Paul's Reformed, at the corner of East Orange and North Duke Streets; they worshiped exclusively in English.
 (There's a pair of churches in my hometown which have an almost identical history, so this was a common issue in Pennsylvania during the 19th century.)
 The same thing happened again in 1870, when another faction broke off to form St. John's Reformed at the corner of Orange and Mulberry Streets; this time, however, the faction which broke away did so in order to worship exclusively in German.
 First Reformed has worshiped only in English ever since.
 Neither St. Paul's nor St. John's exist anymore, by the way; in 1975, they merged to form the Church of the Apostles.

-Historical plaque on the side
+Historical plaque on the side of the church building |

 A few months after this schism occurred, First Reformed (or as it was sometimes called, First Church) received a new minister, Rev. Henry Harbaugh.
 He was fluent in both English and German, and perfectly happy to encourage his congregants to continue services in both languages.
 Rev. Harbaugh was only with First Reformed for ten years, but his impact was a massive one; it was during his tenure as pastor that the current church building was constructed.
 The cornerstone of the old stone church was used as the cornerstone of the new brick one, and the front door still has the same lock that was engraved by locksmith Peter Kieffer for the door of the first log church.
 In German, it reads, "Now go we into the Church.
 May our Lord Jesus Christ be with us; not alone for our time, but for all Eternity."